w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

-**Presentational**: Emphasize on the idea that accessibility solutions are also enjoyed by many people regardless of whether they have a dissability or not.
+**Presentational**: Emphasize on the idea that accessibility solutions are also enjoyed by many people regardless of whether they have a disability or not.
 Underline the aspects of accessibility that have been adopted by all web users such as speech-based technologies, virtual assistants and/or mobile-centered design.

 ##### Suggested activities